 What is the Ideal Temperature for Incubating Chicken Eggs?

-Use a thermometer to know the temperature but remember to place it in the middle of the incubator near eggs on the screen, not under the screen or the sides of the incubator.
+Use a thermometer to monitor the temperature, but remember to place it in the middle of the incubator near eggs on the screen, not under the screen or on the sides of the incubator.

 What is the Best Humidity for Incubating Chicken Eggs?